sighupio/fury-kubernetes-monitoring/README.md

     version: v1.14.0
 ```

-- ServiceMonitor for on-premise/self-managed cluster
+- ServiceMonitor for on-premises and for self-managed cluster

 ```yaml
   ...